laryn/civicrm_group_nodes/README.md

 This will allow a variety of references between Backdrop functionality and CiviCRM contacts via this relationship.
 For example:
+ - Automatic landing pages with friendly URLs for CiviCRM Contacts (through the referenced node).
  - Enabling Backdrop comments on a contact node.
  - Allowing Backdrop fields (such as Term References or any other) to be associated with a CiviCRM contact.